RubyMaelstrom/sfwbar-VRAM/README.md

 Includes an example sfwbar.config file with the default config plus the gpu widget added.

-Essentially, just add this to your sfwbar.config wherever you want the widget on your bar:
+If you want to use your existing sfwbar.config, just add this wherever you want the widget on your bar:

 `include("gpu.widget")`